 Glencairn glass

 If you want to enjoy a good whisky properly, the right glassware is key.
 The choice for many drinkers is the Glencairn, a small, fluted vessel whose shape has become synonymous with whisky itself.
-Indeed, more than four million of these are sold each year, and you can even buy pin badges in the shape of the glass, such is its popularity.
+Indeed, more than four million of these are sold each year and you can even buy pin badges in the shape of the glass, so iconic has the shape become in the whisky world.
 Take the drinking experience up a further notch with a hand-blown and hand-cut version that makes a great present.
 Engraving is available as an option too.

 Ice ball moulds set, Uberstar